TIMMYG Studios

 Desktop App

-Due to browser limitations, we provide a native Windows application:
+Due to browser microphone limitations, a native Windows app is provided:

 FeatureDescription